michael-collins/DART204/unit3/lesson-7-forward-kinematics-inverse-kinematics-and-walk-cycle/exercise-7.md

 ##Exercise 7 - Character animation

 In this exercise you will apply what you have learned in Lesson 7 to your own character’s animation.
-Animating a character is much more than conveying movement as going from point A to point B. It also involves expressing your character’s personality and emotions through the way he/she and other elements surrounding your character (for example hair, clothes, props) move.
+Animating a character is much more than conveying movement as going from point A to point B. It also involves expressing your character’s personality and emotions through the way it and other elements surrounding your character (for example hair, clothes, props) move.

 ###Guidelines

 Based on Lesson 7 and on your storyboard (Project 1), animate the character you have designed for Exercise 6.1.
-The objective here is to present the way your character moves AND his/her personality/emotion in two basic animations:
+The objective here is to present the way your character moves AND its personality/emotion in two basic animations:

 1. Animate your character moving forward.
 Your character can be walking, running, jumping, or rolling.
 Anything that conveys forward motion as you envisioned in your storyboard (Project 1).